philpagel/debian-headless/readme.md

 This script comes with a `preseed.cfg` file that contains the bare minimum for a headless installation.
 You should edit this file to adapt it to your needs.
-E.g. the stock file will set your locale and keyboard map to German.
+E.g. the stock file will set your locale and keyboard map as well as assign a hostname.
 This is also the place to configure the login password for the network installation.
 For comprehensive information on preseeding study this: https://www.debian.org/releases/stable/i386/apb.html